vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 Where `<your-image-prefix-here>` is something like `docker.io/brendanburns`.

+### Running from source

+If you are building and running the extension from source, see [CONTRIBUTING.md](CONTRIBUTING.md) for prerequisites for the development environment.

 ## Features

 `vs-kubernetes` supports a number of commands for interacting with Kubernetes; these are accessible via the command menu (`Ctrl+Shift+P`) and may be bound to keys in the normal way.